Renaissance Dallas Hotel

 The Renaissance Dallas Hotel used to hold the world's second largest free-standing chandelier in the world.
-It was just replaced in 2011.
+It was replaced in 2011.
 The hotel is also known for its distinctive elliptical shape and diagonal roofline.
 The slanted roofline provides for a large curtain wall.
 This shelters the building's open-air rooftop swimming pool, which is one of the highest pools in Dallas.
 The building's unique design led to it being prominently featured in a cover image of a 1984 issue of National Geographic.

 The structure initially opened in 1983 as a Wyndham hotel, but was renamed in 1987 after Stouffer parent company Nestlé approved its acquisition in 1987.
 Stouffer Hotels Corporation took the hotel over from real estate developer Trammel Crow via a controlling joint ownership venture and managing contract agreement.
 The building was acquired by Marriot International in 1997 with its Renaissance brand.